meltyourface/blank/posts/Living-body-in-magical-practice/Lunar-Eclipse-Transformation-Ritual/index.md

 ---
 Spell Title: Whisper of the Shadow Moon

-Intent: This spell aims to bring forth personal transformation and healing by harnessing the power of a lunar eclipse within the context of Living body in magical practice.
+**Intent**: This spell aims to bring forth personal transformation and healing by harnessing the power of a lunar eclipse within the context of Living body in magical practice.
 It will address emotional wounds, past traumas, and physical imbalances, nurturing one's well-being and growth.

-Timing: This spell should be performed during a lunar eclipse when the moon enters totality.
+**Timing**: This spell should be performed during a lunar eclipse when the moon enters totality.
 The ideal astrological alignment for this spell would be when the Sun or Moon is in alignment with the planet of change and rebirth, Pluto.
 The energies of transformation, renewal, and regeneration are heightened during these astrological conditions, contributing to the efficacy of the spell.

-Materials:
+**Materials**:
 - A vial or bowl of lunar eclipse-charged water
 - Moonstone or labradorite crystals, cleansed and charged
 - A strand of the practitioner’s hair